-What is Black Hat SEO?
-Simply, a term for methods used to increase a website’s page rank in a search engine BUT that violate the search engine’s rules along the way.
-Read on and we’ll explain more.
+What is black hat SEO?
+Put simply, these are methods used to increase a website’s page rank in a search engine, which violate the search engine’s rules.

 The term “black hat” originated from western movies, where the good guys and the bad guys were distinguished based on the colour of hat they were wearing.